2024 European Men's Handball Championship qualification: Matches

 Turkey won 64–54 on aggregate.

 Finland won 52–45 on aggregate.

 Latvia won 72–55 on aggregate.

 Belgium won 59–53 on aggregate.

 Qualifiers

-Qualifiers will be played between October 2022 and April 2023.
-Like in previous cycles, 32 teams will be divided into eight groups of four, with the winners and runners-up qualifying for the final tournament, together with the four best third-placed teams which will be determined taking into account only results against top two teams in each group.
+Qualifiers were played between October 2022 and April 2023.
+Like in previous cycles, 32 teams were divided into eight groups of four, with the winners and runners-up qualifying for the final tournament, together with the four best third-placed teams which were determined taking into account only results against top two teams in each group.
 The draw took place on 31 March 2022.

 Participating teams

 1 Belarus was excluded due to their involvement in the 2022 Russian invasion of Ukraine.

 2 Russia was excluded due to the 2022 Russian invasion of Ukraine.

 3 Georgia and Luxembourg, as two teams with the best records among the relegation round losers, replaced Belarus and Russia.

 Seeding

 The seeding was announced on 22 March 2022.

 Groups

-Times until 29 October 2022 are UTC+2, from 30 October 2022 on UTC+1.
+Matchdays 1,2,5 and 6 are UTC+2, matchdays 3 and 4 are UTC+1.